 An enameled steel bathtub can weigh 75 pounds; cast iron can weigh over 300 pounds.
 Because many tubs are very wide, tubs are often installed before the door is cased out.
 To take a tub out, you may need to break it into parts or remove the door and doorframe.

 Due to the difficult steps that are involved, most Phoenix homeowners opt to have professionals remove the old tub and install a new one.
-If you insist on doing the job yourself, the steps are straightforward and will likely take a full weekend to accomplish.
+If you insist on doing the job yourself, the steps are straightforward and will likely take a full weekend to accomplish, learn how to replace a bathtub below.

 - Turn off the water leading to the tub.